gridsmartercities/python-serverless-template/README.md

 #### [packager.sh][tool-packager]

-This is a custom tool that manages lambda dependencies so only the right common code and external dependencies are packaged with each individual lambda.
+This is a custom build tool that manages lambda dependencies so only the right common code and external dependencies are packaged with each individual lambda.
 The tool is used by the build process only.

 The tool can work with json or yaml files.
 For each lambda, add a *dependencies.yaml* or *dependencies.json* in the lambda folder (the tool will skip folders without a dependencies file).
 In there, add all internal code dependencies in the *internal* array, and all the external packages needed by your lambda in the *external* array.